 Who do we obtain your information from?

-Much of the information we process will be obtained directly from you (students and parents).
+Much of the information we process will be obtained directly from you (pupils and parents).
 We will also process information received from:

 - Department for Education (DfE)

 - Previous schools attended